alfa-project/alfa-platforms/README.md

 ```sh
 ROS_DISTRO = "foxy"
 ```
+----------------- -->

-### Extend the minimal image to support ROS 2
+#### 3. Extend the minimal image to include ROS2

 Update petalinux image to include the new ROS2 content.
-For that we need to create a new recipe file to extend the petalinux-image-minimal to a custom one.
-Inside the project workspace create a new dir and an empty file called “ros-petalinux.bb”:
+Inside the project folder create a new dir:

 ```sh
 mkdir -p project-spec/meta-user/recipes-image/images
 ```

-Inside the images dir create an empty file ros-petalinux.bb:
+Inside the 'images' dir create an empty file 'ros-petalinux.bb':

 ```sh
 touch ros-petalinux.bb